hapifhir/hapi-fhir-jpaserver-starter/README.md

 ## Enabling Clinical Reasoning

 Set `hapi.fhir.cr_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable [Clinical Quality Language](https://cql.hl7.org/) on this server.
+An alternate settings file, [cds.application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/cds.application.yaml), exists with the Clinical Reasoning module enabled and default settings that have been found to work with most CDS and dQM test cases.

+## Enabling CDS Hooks

+Set `hapi.fhir.cdshooks.enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable [CDS Hooks](https://cds-hooks.org/) on this server.
+The Clinical Reasoning module must also be enabled because this implementation of CDS Hooks includes [CDS on FHIR](https://build.fhir.org/clinicalreasoning-cds-on-fhir.html).
+An example CDS Service using CDS on FHIR is available in the CdsHooksServletIT test class.

 ## Enabling MDM (EMPI)